 - Model calculations optimised for a few days ahead

 In addition, these calculations are also used for climate research.
 The researchers have invested a great deal of effort over the past few years into producing monthly and seasonal outlooks.
 This involves calculating the average, rather than actual, weather patterns.

 Centre jointly run by 34 European countries

 The models are continually being developed through intensive and resource-hungry research work, and are also very costly themselves owing to the computer resources they require.
 The European states therefore joined forces to carry out this work, and have been jointly operating the European Centre for Medium-range Weather Forecasts in Reading, England since 01 November 1975.
-Altogether 34 countries participate in the ECMWF (22 member states and 12 co-operating states).
+A total of 34 countries are involved in the ECMWF (22 member states and 12 co-operating states).